 What are our club events & service projects & fundraisers:

 - Northrop Park Playground Facilities: we have generated funding for the existing playground equipment, picnic shelter, bathroom facilities and are currently working on funding for an expression swing and additional sidewalk access to facilities at the park.

 - Key Club at Lincoln High School: Kiwanis sponsors the LHS Key Club which is a service club that gives high school students the opportunity to learn leadership skills through doing community service projects and altruism through volunteer service projects.
 Kiwanis also sponsors scholarships for active Key Club members.

 - Haircuts 4 Kids: TRF Kiwanis provides through the local support and volunteering of stylists who offer their time to cut school age kids hair for free.
 We provide lunch and some activities for the kids.
-2018 was the first event of this service project and was very successful.

 - Autumn Gathering: Third week in October we hold a fundraising event where businesses, organizations or individuals sponsor a table with settings and decor and provide a salad for those attending the event to sample and vote on!
 Two winners: best table – best salad.

 - Other support and events our local group offers: Meals on Wheels, TRF Safety Camp, Night to Unite, Salvation Army Red Kettle Bell Ringing, Picnic in the Park , LHS Key Club TAZD Conference.

 INTERESTED IN JOINING AN AWESOME GROUP OF PEOPLE WHO JUST WANT TO MAKE A DIFFERENCE FOR THE KIDS OF TRF???